Northern Ireland is going to start a two-week circuit-breaker lockdown on Friday 27 November.

 Has it been used anywhere else?

-Israel is currently using a circuit-breaker after its "traffic-light" system did not get infections under control.
-The government said there were some "preliminary signs of success".
+Israel used a circuit-breaker in October after its "traffic-light" system did not get infections under control.

 Follow James on Twitter